 • Waterproofing: Laminate flooring is water-resistant thanks to its durable protective wear layer.
 Solid hardwood can suffer water damage if moisture penetrates the finish.

-Cost is crucial to any decision a homeowner makes about flooring.
+Cost is often a significant factor when choosing between laminate and hardwood flooring.
 These factors will influence your total installation costs for either laminate or hardwood flooring:

-• Style: Both options use various flooring materials and types of wood, which range from cost-effective and functional to luxurious and expensive.
+• Style: Both options use various flooring materials and wood types, ranging from cost-effective and functional to luxurious and expensive.

-• Thickness: Laminate and hardwood flooring are typically available in thicknesses ranging from 6 to 12 millimeters.
+• Thickness: Laminate and hardwood flooring are typically available in thicknesses ranging from 6–12 millimeters.
 Thicker materials cost more.

 • Square footage: The more space you have to cover, the more money you’ll spend.